 CONDITIONS OF MEMBERSHIP

-Membership in the Corporation shall be limited to persons interested in furthering the objective of the Corporation, and shall consist of anyone whose application for admission as a member has received the approval of the Board of Directors of the Corporation.
+Membership in the Corporation shall be limited to persons interested in furthering the objectives of the Corporation, and shall consist of anyone who applies for admission as a member.

 Any members may withdraw from the Corporation by delivering to the Corporation a written resignation and lodging a copy of the same with the Secretary of the Corporation.

-Any member may be required to resign by a vote of two-thirds (2/3) of the members at any general meeting of the members.
+Upon 15 days’ written notice to a Member, the Board may pass a resolution authorizing disciplinary action or the termination of Membership for violating any provision of the articles or By-laws.
+The notice shall set out the reasons for the disciplinary action or termination of Membership.
+The Member receiving the notice shall be entitled to give the Board a written submission opposing the disciplinary action or termination not less than 5 days before the end of the 15-day period.
+The Board shall consider the written submission of the Member before making a final decision regarding disciplinary action or termination of Membership.

+2.3 TYPES OF MEMBERSHIP

-That there shall be four classes of membership in the Corporation, namely ordinary, life, associate, and honorary membership:
+That there shall be four classes of membership in the Corporation, namely Members, Life Members, Associate Members, and Honorary Members:

-Ordinary members: Ordinary membership may be conferred on those individuals 18 years of age and above.
+Members (Annual): Membership may be conferred on those individuals 18 years of age and above.
 They shall pay annual membership dues in accordance with the provisions of the by-laws of the Corporation in that behalf from time to time be in force.
-An ordinary member is entitled to one vote at any general meeting of the members.
+A Member is entitled to one vote at any general meeting of the members.

-Life members: Life membership is conferred on those individuals who have been ordinary members in good standing for 12 consecutive years.
-Once an individual becomes a “life member”, they shall not be required to pay any further membership fees or dues.
-A life member is entitled to one vote at any general meeting of the members.
-Under extraordinary circumstances, the Board of Directors may elect to confer life membership to an individual who has not been a member in good standing for 12 consecutive years.
+Life Members: Life Membership is conferred on those individuals who have been ordinary members in good standing for 12 consecutive years.
+Once an individual becomes a Life Member, they shall not be required to pay any further membership fees or dues.
+A Life Member is entitled to one vote at any general meeting of the members.
+Under extraordinary circumstances, the Board of Directors may elect to confer Life Membership to an individual who has not been a Member in good standing for 12 consecutive years.

-Associate members: Associate membership is for those persons, under 18 years of age, who participate in a show, youth group or youth camp.
-There are no fees for associate membership.
-Associate members are not entitled to vote at any general meeting of the members.
+Associate Members: Associate Membership is for those persons, under 18 years of age, who participate in a show, youth group or youth camp or group related activity.
+There are no fees for Associate Membership.
+Under extraordinary circumstances, Associate Membership may be extended beyond 18 years of age at the discretion of the Board of Directors.
+Associate Members may choose to pay Members dues in order to qualify for number of years toward Lifetime Member status.
+Associate Members are not entitled to vote at any general meeting of the Members.

-Honorary members: Honorary membership may be granted by the Board of Directors for one year.
-Honorary members are not required to pay membership fees or dues.
-Honorary members are not entitled to vote at any general meeting of the members.
+Honorary Members: Honorary Membership may be granted by the Board of Directors for one year, to be reviewed on an annual basis if necessary.
+Honorary Members are not required to pay membership fees or dues.
+Honorary Members are not entitled to vote at any general meeting of the members.

 DUES

-There shall be no dues or fees payable by members except such, if any, as shall from time to time be fixed by majority vote of the Board of Directors, which vote becomes effective only when confirmed by a vote of the members at an annual or other general meeting.
-The Secretary shall ensure that members receive notification of the dues or fees at any time payable by them, and if any are not paid within thirty (30) days of the date of such notice, the members in default shall thereupon automatically cease to be members of the Corporation.
-Notwithstanding, any such members may, on payment of all unpaid dues or fees, be reinstated by majority vote of the Board of Directors.
+Dues shall be fixed by majority vote of the Board of Directors, which vote becomes effective only when confirmed by a vote of the Members at an annual or other general meeting.
+Members shall receive notification through the Corporation of the dues or fees at any time payable by them.

-- BOARD OF DIRECTORS
+3 BOARD OF DIRECTORS

-BOARD OF DIRECTORS
+3.1 BOARD OF DIRECTORS